cncjs/cncjs/src/panel/README.md

   dashboard edit mode.
 Tiles stay illustrative until asked for; views here assume nothing about their container.
 - **Where Connection, Settings and alarms live** as screens.
-- **The rail.** The mockup draws six destinations.
-The panel has one.
+- **The rail.** The mockup draws eleven destinations.
+Two are built; the rest are shown disabled, so the rail does not move under the hand between releases.